In this Article

 Long sleeved tops, long skirts and trousers will obviously cover up scars on your arms and legs.
 In the warmer months, if you still wish to carry on wearing long sleeved tops and longer bottoms, opt for lightweight, loose fabrics that keep you cool.

 Natural fibres such as cotton, hemp and linen are often less irritating and allow the skin to breathe more than manmade fabrics such as polyesters and nylon.
 This can be a blessing if your scarring is accompanied by itching and irritation.

 Other, more visible areas, such as the face and neck are more difficult to cover with clothing, unless for religious or cultural purposes.

 In these cases, there are makeup brands available that specialise in cover up products.
-If you have visible scars that you’d like to cover up with makeup, speak to your skin specialist or GP who may be able to recommend some cover up makeup.
+If you have visible scars that you’d like to cover up with makeup, speak to your skin specialist or GP who may be able to recommend some prescription or professional grade cover up makeup.

 Sometimes, these products are called camouflage makeup.
-You can also find manygreat camouflage brands with a quick Google search.
+You can also find many great camouflage brands by doing a quick Google search.

 Similarly, if your scars are causing you to feel low or depressed or are causing you to avoid social situations or going about your normal daily life, then you should also speak to your GP or another healthcare professional.

 We wish you all the best with fading or making peace with your scars.